 A great option for a credit score between 580 and 619 is an FHA mortgage for bad credit.
 The FHA insured loan is guaranteed by the Federal Housing Administration, which is a US government agency.
 With that guarantee, more lenders are willing to lend to people with average or even bad credit.
 The minimum credit score on a government mortgage will vary by lender as FHA does not impose minimum credit score requirements.
 However, most FHA-approved companies do impose their own minimum credit score requirement which typically ranges from 580-620.

-We think that the Trump administration could make it even easier to get an FHA loan for bad credit in 2017 and beyond, but that remains to be seen.
+We think that the Trump administration could make it even easier to get an FHA mortgage loan for bad credit in 2017 and beyond, but that remains to be seen.
+See what you qualify for and apply for a FHA loan today.

 Refinancing with Low Credit Scores